 As things feel uncertain, we thought we would lay out some expert-backed research to give you something a bit more tangible - so you can plan your trip with confidence.

 What we are doing during this quarantine time?
 Read here.

 We're navigating new times right now, everything around us is changing and we expect that there will be a ‘new normal’ when quarantine is lifted.
 Businesses are pivoting and adapting quicker than ever before, but behind the brands are people with a great sense of empathy and flexibility.
 As a traveller, you are adapting too.
 Customers are offering help and support to businesses in need to keep our economies and, vitally, tourism alive.
 In 2019, 10% of Zimbabwe's GPD was generated by tourism and tourism-related business and in the safari industry much of this revenue is pumped back into community and conservation projects.

-Visit our Foundation website to find out the intricate relationship.
+Visit our Foundation website to find out about the interconnected relationship.

 Time is a luxury that we have been awarded during this period.
 Planning a holiday is usually fun, but with all the added stresses that we all face at the moment, doing it well can be difficult.
 Our experts are here to give you peace of mind and put together your perfect holiday so you can focus on dreaming about the luxury of wide-open spaces and Africa’s amazing wildlife.

 Unfortunately, no one knows when leisure travel will resume.
 In this time, we are depending on governments to make calls , and this, unfortunately, means .
 For the majority of this year we have been depending on our government bodies to make decisions for the safety of their citizens - which meant travel bans preventing movement.
 We are starting to see travel bans lifted and eager travellers coming to the open plains of Africa, for a well deserved safari.
 Our expert consultants are keeping up-to-date with the daily travel news, any advice given now has to be given with the caveat that things are changing day-to-day.